psycopg/psycopg2/doc/src/usage.rst

      `bytea_output`__ parameter to ``escape``, either in the server configuration or in the client session using a query such as ``SET bytea_output TO escape;`` before trying to receive binary data.

+     Starting from Psycopg 2.4 this condition is detected and signaled with a `~psycopg2.InterfaceError`.

      .. __: http://www.postgresql.org/docs/9.0/static/datatype-binary.html
      .. __: http://www.postgresql.org/docs/9.0/static/runtime-config-client.html#GUC-BYTEA-OUTPUT